 Of course, as many times before – we had some “additional” attraction in this part of the trip.
 Unfortunately, my evening flight from Porto to Madrid was delayed by “only” 4.5 hours.
 It was not a nice experience, but thanks to it now I know how to apply for compensation resulting from this type of delays.
 On my blog, there is a separate post about this topic: delayed flight journey.

 We spent only 2 days in Madrid, mainly due to the really nasty weather and freezing wind coming from the north.
 Visiting the city was done mainly from the deck of a tourist bus or under an umbrella.
 We took a few pictures only, as our cameras were exposed to rain.
 Anyway, we saw the city, its architecture and we felt Madrid’s heartbeat when we were strolling along Gran Via and Fuencarral streets.

 There is a very interesting website, easy to use and handy – which helps to plan a metro trip in Madrid.
 Metrocazar is a free online navigation service for subway networks across the globe.
 Below you can find a direct link that works in Madrid : Metrocazar Madrid.
 Here you can download app for your Android device: Metrocazar for Android.

 Seville and Cordoba

-During our stay in Seville we saw all main city’s attractions, and majority of the distance we took on foot.
+During our stay in Seville we saw all the main city’s attractions, and the majority of the distance we took on foot.
 For one day we went to Cordoba.
 There are direct trains from Seville (about 1 hour), so the trip is very easy and comfortable.
 A visit to Cordoba is also an extraordinary adventure, so I will write a separate post about this place on my blog.